--George Weinstein, author of Hardscrabble Road, Aftermath, and other novels.
+-George Weinstein, author of Hardscrabble Road & Return to Hardscrabble Road and many other books

-Gaby Anderson is a first generation Hungarian-Canadian, born in Montreal, Quebec.
-When she was a year old, her family moved to New Jersey, then Paris, back to Canada, and finally to the U.S. where she's lived ever since.
+G.A.
+Anderson is a first-generation Hungarian-Canadian, born in Montreal, Quebec.
+After living in Paris for a few years, her family moved to the U.S. where she has lived ever since.

-She's married to one of her best friends from college, has two amazing daughters, and many (many) animals from the local shelters.
+She is married and has two amazing daughters, and many (many) animals from the local shelters.

 Gaby has worked in the restaurant industry, commercial and group travel, private aviation, and pharmaceutical instrumentation.
 She currently works in behavioral health management.

 Her husband calls her a Renaissance Woman with mad-skills.

 This means she can catch a softball with one hand while holding a giant turkey leg with the other.

 In the coastal town of Dufferin Beach, Katy Kiss is searching for the hope she had as a child, when her immigrant grandmother pinched her cheeks and promised a lifetime of “Happily”.

 At twenty-six, that Happily is nowhere to be found.
 Katy is stuck working in her family’s Hungarian restaurant, and her marriage feels like it’s been churned through the business end of a meat grinder.